Detained Saudi women’s rights activists brought to court

-Several women's rights activists arrested in Saudi Arabia have been brought to court on unknown charges after being detained in a crackdown last year.
+Women's rights activists in Saudi Arabia appeared in a closed-door court hearing Wednesday on unknown charges after being detained in a crackdown last year, making their first appearance before a judge in a case that has sparked international outrage.

-Amnesty International says that those brought to court included Loujain al-Hathloul, who has said she was abused and threatened with death while in detention because of her activism.
+The arrests came just before Saudi Arabia began allowing women to drive, something women's rights activists had been demanding for years.
+The arrests showed that King Salman and his 33-year-old son, Crown Prince Mohammed bin Salman, are willing to crack down on any opposition even while courting the West.

+It also was sandwiched between the mass arrest of businessmen in what authorities said was a campaign against corruption, and the killing of Washington Post columnist Jamal Khashoggi at the Saudi Consulate in Istanbul.

 Sign Up and Save